 Law School Class Bidding Interface (“CBI”) – Instructions

-LawCBI is the new Law School class bidding system that students use to request classes.
-You will now use this online interface to request clinics, as well as seminars, practice/simulations and upper class courses.
+LawCBI is the Law School's class bidding system that students use to request classes.
+You will use this online interface to request clinics, as well as seminars, practice/simulations, and upper class courses.
+This is your opportunity to secure seats in the classes that you want most.
 To use LawCBI go to this link…

 …and follow the instructions below.